 This practice is necessary for maintaining good hygiene and keeping at a bay a variety of germs as well as dust and dirt.

 Science has proved that it particularly helps to keep outside your home nasty bugs that are rather impossible to get rid of.
 If you have toddlers and small children at home keeping your shoes outside becomes particularly important.

 Which dangerous bacteria are you carrying home?

-A research at University of Houston revealed that approximately 40% shoes bring home Clostridium difficile or “C.diff” bacterium.
+Research at the University of Houston revealed that approximately 40% of shoes bring home Clostridium difficile or “C.diff” bacterium.
 The bad news is, the spores of these bacteria are almost impossible to eliminate.

 Once these spores make way into a house they reach various parts of the house including toilets.
 They reach wherever floor dust is found and can survive on dry areas for a long period of time.
 This was found in the 40% of the shoes tested for the purpose of research